Nitin is a certified life coach, executive coach, writer, husband, and father. His passion is to help people become their best version.

 3. It Makes You Happy

 Another study was undertaken in the U.S. on the effects of giving.
 They found that people who are habitual givers report more joy, happiness, and contentment in life than those who don't give.
-There is a feeling of wellbeing and satisfaction generated by the simple act of giving.
+A feeling of well-being and satisfaction is generated by the simple act of giving.
 It helps make you happy!

 4. It's Contagious

 Giving inspires others to do likewise.
 A chain reaction, starting with one person, can spread generosity to no end.
 The act of giving is very contagious.
-Start giving, and very soon, you might see your friends and family being more generous as well.
+Start giving, and very soon, you might see your friends and family being more generous.

 There is great satisfaction in knowing that your acts of kindness are spreading to others.
 They may find inspiration and do the same.
 You never know how far the impact of a single gift or kind act could reach.
 Let's light the fuse of generosity!